What Are Privacy and Obscure Glasses?

 Textured or Patterned Glass

-This type of glass is also called rolled glass and features visually pleasing decorative textures or patterns such as flora, fauna and a wide range of geometric designs and shapes.
+Also called rolled glass, this glass features visually pleasing decorative textures or patterns.
 During manufacturing, molten glass passes between two cylinders – one is flat, while the other has a pattern or texture.
 The finished glass is imprinted with a texture or pattern on one side and is flat on the other.

 Mirrored glass uses a reflective film on one side so you can see through the window on one side and see your reflection on the other.